 While music was a key feature of Victorian religious, educational, and domestic life, it was this new science of music, I argue, that most fascinated Victorian authors.
 In the mid-to-late nineteenth century, writers from Charles Dickens to Vernon Lee began to link music and corporeality in their prose.
 While Romantic writers often depicted music metaphorically (as in Samuel Taylor Coleridge’s “Eolian Harp”), Victorian authors often portrayed it in more tangible terms.
 Sounding Bodies demonstrates how music facilitated literary imaginations of corporeal experiences of gender and sexuality that are rarely visible in Victorian texts.
 Though often brief and fleeting — and at times even unrelated to the overall plot trajectories of the works in which they appear — scenes of music listening and performance reveal their authors' subversive engagements with female bodily agency, physical intimacy, sexual pleasure, homoerotic desire, temporal dislocation, and nonhuman subjectivity.
 When, for instance, a female violin player activates her strong arm muscles to perform, she displays and achieves a sense of physical power rarely available to her in a culture that deemed women incapable of such bodily invigoration.
 When a male concertgoer experiences an orgasm in response to a male virtuoso's piano performance, he accesses a same-sex erotic encounter otherwise forbidden to him.
 When a tragic heroine relishes the "touch" of her fingers on her piano keys, she achieves a moment of physical consolation more profound than those she finds in her social world.
 Though often associated with the most highbrow and conservative of ideals, music in fact fostered some of the Victorian period's most subversive representations of embodied life.

 This project has been supported by a Huntington Library Short-Term Research Fellowship, the Midwest Victorian Studies Association’s Walter L. Arnstein Prize for Dissertation Research (Honorable Mention), and two Boston University Graduate Research Abroad Fellowships (for archival work in the UK).
+In June 2019, this project was selected as the Boston University nomination for the Council of Graduate Schools/ProQuest Distinguished Dissertation Award in the Humanities and Fine Arts.

 "Alternative Corporealities in 'June Recital.'
 Eudora Welty's Queering of Virgie Rainey and Miss Eckhart."
 Eudora Welty Review 10 (Spring 2018).